opensha/opensha-fault-sys-tools/doc/glossary.md

 TODO

+### Solution

+A Solution defines the annual rate of occurrence of each [supra-seismogenic ruptures](#supra-seismogenic-rupture) from a [Rupture Set](#rupture-set), and may also supply information about gridded seismicity.

 ### Supra-Seismogenic Rupture

 An earthquake rupture that ruptures the entire seismogenic width of the fault, usually with M&ge;6.5 (depending on the seismogenic width and [scaling relationships](#scaling-relationship) used).
 In a [Rupture Set](#rupture-set), this refers to a unique set of [fault subsections](#fault-subsection).